How to Become an RNFA

 • Interview and negotiation skills

-Since RNFAs are intraoperative nursing professionals, employment will be found in acute care hospital facilities.
+Since RNFAs are intraoperative nursing professionals, candidates can find employment in acute care hospital facilities and surgical centers.

 Frequently Asked Questions About Becoming an RNFA